 Plain view law

-law enforcement officer may search without a warrant if evidence of criminal activity or the product of a crime can be seen without entry or search.
+police may search without a warrant if evidence of criminal activity can be seen without entry or search.

 Miranda v Arizona